-Meetings: A & B Week
+Meetings: Library, A & B weeks

 Circle of Friends is a club that provides students opportunities to socialize and plan activities such as planting a Garden in the courtyard and holiday parties.
 Some students attend to practice social skills in an informal environment of playing games and making new friends.